-Log Cabin Diversion Dam and Impoundment
+7.10.4.1.2 Log Cabin Diversion Dam and Impoundment

 Log Cabin Diversion Dam is located on Oregon Creek, a tributary to the Middle Yuba River.
 The dam is located approximately 4 miles upstream from the confluence with the Middle Yuba River.
-The dam and impoundment is located on TNF lands and YCWA lands.
-The access road is located on both TNF and private lands.
+The dam and impoundment are located on NFS lands and YCWA lands.
+The access road is located on both NFS and private lands.
 Camptonville Diversion Tunnel begins at the edge of this impoundment.
 The access road to this site is closed to the public by a locked gate at the top of the canyon.
-There is no public use at this facility and there are no public views of this site from local roads or Forest Service roads primarily due to dense vegetative screening and its location deep in the Oregon Creek canyon.
+There is little public use at this facility except for people willing to walk down the steep road for fishing or other dispersed use.
+There are no other public views of this site from local roads or Forest Service roads primarily due to dense vegetative screening and the site's location deep in the Oregon Creek canyon.

 The dam and impoundment are in TNF's 024 Oregon Management Area.
 The VQO for this area is Partial Retention for areas viewed in middle ground from State Highway 49 and Modification for the rest of the management area (USFS 1990).
-The dam and impoundment are within a zone mapped for Partial Retention, but due to vegetative and topographic screening is not seen; therefore, this facility would be managed for a Modification VQO.
+The dam and impoundment are within a zone mapped for Partial Retention, but due to vegetative and topographic screening are not seen; therefore, this facility would be managed for a Modification VQO.